mnarayan01/bootstrap-tab-history/README.md

 *   `data-tab-history-update-url` - If `true`, update the URL in the calls to `history.pushState` and `history.replaceState`.
 When `false`, `null` is passed as the third parameter to these calls.

+For data attributes which are interpreted as "truthy" values (i.e. `data-tab-history` and `data-tab-history-update-url`), an empty string is treated as equivalent to `true`.

 ### Global options

 ```javascript